nautechsystems/nautilus_trader/docs/concepts/execution.md

     """
     Return all orders for the given execution spawn ID (if found).

-    Will also include the primary order.
+    Will also include the primary (original) order.

     Parameters
     ----------
     client_order_id : ClientOrderId
-        The execution algorithm spawning primary client order ID.
+        The execution algorithm spawning primary (original) client order ID.

     Returns
     -------